eeeeeta/capybara/README.md

 - [lemonbar](https://github.com/LemonBoy/bar) (obviously)
 - [xtitle](https://github.com/baskerville/xtitle)
 - the powerline fonts (specifically, Inconsolata for Powerline). [(you might be able to get them here)](https://github.com/powerline/fonts)
+- the icomoon font (provided in this repository - install it on your system!)
 - [pulseaudio-ctl](https://github.com/graysky2/pulseaudio-ctl) *(needed for volume)*
 - mpc and a MPD server *(optional, only if you want the bar to display MPD info)*